Dirghalli92/Getting_And_Cleaning_Data_CourseProject/README.md

 3. Sets up descriptive names for activities in the data-set
 4. Appropriately labels the data set with descriptive variable names
 5. Writes an independent, tidy data 'tidy_data.txt' set with the average of each variable for each activity and each subject.

+For more information regarding variables & the Data-set see the Code_Book file